-Two simple separate tests end up impacting each other.
+Your two separate and straightforward tests end up impacting each other.

-The real impact of conversion optimization takes place after you conclude each of your split tests and it is by no means limited to its impact on your conversion rates.
+The real impact of conversion optimization takes place after you conclude each of your split tests.
+This impact is by no means limited to an increase in conversion rates.

-Yes, seeing an increase in conversion rates is awesome!
+Yes, seeing an increase in conversion rates is fantastic!

-But there is a secret to multiply the results of any test significantly by deploying the marketing lessons you learned across markets and verticals.
+But there is a secret to amplifying the results of any test by deploying the marketing lessons you learned across different channels and verticals.

 Let’s put this in perspective.

-We worked with one of the largest satellite providers in North America helping them tests different landing pages for their PPC campaign.
+We worked with the largest satellite provider in North America helping them tests different landing pages for their PPC campaign.
 The testing program was very successful, generating significant increases in conversion rates.

-As we concluded the testing program, the director of digital marketing called us and asked if we could use the same lessons to their newspaper advertising.
+As we implemented the testing program, their digital marketing director asked if we could use the same lessons we learned from split testing in their newspaper advertising.

 This was a new challenge.

-Would offline buyers react the same way to the advertising as online buyers?
+Would offline buyers react the same way to advertising as online buyers?

 There was only one way to find out.
 We had to test it.

-Each test we created was built using a hypothesis.
-We applied to the newspaper advertising the lessons we had learned from the previous test.
-We ran three different tests.
+Each test was built using a hypothesis.
+We applied that hypothesis to both online tests as well as the newspaper advertising.
+We ran three different tests both online and offline.

 But things did not stop there.

-We then applied the same lessons to snail mailers which the company was sending.
+We then applied the same lessons to mailers which the company sent to residential addresses.